techcloud0/bankid-app-activation-spi/bankid-app-api.md

 The BankID app is an HA2-mechanism (OTP) in the BankID infrastructure.
 The name of this HA2-mechanism is _bapp_.
 The RA-system of the bank issuing the enduser's BankID must support the _bapp_ HA2-mechanism.

-When an enduser downloads and activates the BankID app, Vipps will, if automatic integration is set up, send one or more requests to the enduser's BankID issuing bank to add the _bapp_ HA2 mechanism to the BankID.
+When an enduser downloads and activates the BankID app, Vipps will send one or more requests to the end user's BankID issuing RA to add the _bapp_ HA2 mechanism to the end user's NetCentric BankID.
+RA should then issue an OTPAdd against BankID ODS.
 Please see the BankID Core (COI) documentation for more information regarding the BankID HA2 mechanism.

 ## BankID app API endpoints offered by Vipps
 Vipps offers an administration API allowing the bank issuing BankIDs to query if an end user has activated BankID app, and to enable/disable the app for a given end user.